Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 8

 wilde.

-i was not lucky with apples this year on
+was not lucky with apples this year on

-——Rev. Mr. Black, of Boalsburg,
+——Rev. Mr. Black. of Boalsburg,

 will preach in the Reformed church, this